 Tooth extraction healing time

-The amount of time you'll need to recover after tooth extraction can vary somewhat depending on the type of procedure performed and if there are any complications that arise.
+The amount of time required for recovery after tooth extraction can vary slightly depending on the type of procedure performed and whether any complications arise.

-The mouth heals itself quickly, so a simple, routine removal with no complications could convalesce in less than two weeks.
-However, a more complex surgical extraction may require more than two weeks to completely heal.
+The mouth heals itself quickly, so a simple, routine removal with no complications could heal in less than two weeks.
+However, a more complex surgical extraction may require more than two weeks to heal completely.

 First 24 hours

-The first 24 hours are expectedly the most active part of the healing process after a tooth extraction.
+The first 24 hours are expectedly to be the most active part of the healing process after a tooth extraction.
 This is where the majority of the healing will be done to close the open tooth socket.
-It can be expected that the wound will not fully close itself in the first day or so and will have small amounts of bleeding for a day or two.
+It is expected that the wound will not fully close in the first day or so and will experience small amounts of bleeding for a day or two.

-It is important to take special care in the first 24 hours to not put any strain on the gums through actions such as chewing or sucking through a straw.
-Doing so may be painful to perform, and it also may jeopardize the proper healing process.
-Prescription medication might be advised for the pain and tenderness after the procedure, but in many instances using an over-the-counter pain reliever will suffice.
+It is essential to take special care in the first 24 hours to avoid putting any strain on the gums through actions such as chewing or sucking through a straw.
+Doing so may be painful and also jeopardize the proper healing process.
+Prescription medication might be advised for the pain and tenderness after the procedure, but in many instances, using an over-the-counter pain reliever will suffice.

 Swelling and inflammation of the gums are also common and will take several days to reduce.
-Be sure to follow the recommendations from your dentist to brush, rinse, floss, and replace the gauze when necessary.
-Applying an ice pack for short amounts of time to the area may also be helpful.
+Be sure to follow your dentist's recommendations for brushing, rinsing, flossing, and replacing the gauze as needed.
+Applying an ice pack for short periods to the affected area may also be helpful.

 First week

-Even though the inflammation has decreased by this time, there can still be noticeable amounts of tenderness in the area.
+Although the inflammation has decreased by this time, noticeable tenderness may still be present in the area.
 The pain should be at a reduced level where medication is no longer required or is manageable enough to use an over-the-counter pain medication.

 Second week (and later)